 How does this impact my financial aid?

 Students should talk with their financial aid advisor regarding any impact.
 Funded graduate students already have coverage for the health insurance plan costs in their financial aid package.
-In most other cases, a student’s financial aid can be used toward paying the health insurance premium and Health Fee.
+In most other cases, a student’s financial aid can be used toward paying the health insurance premium and the Health & Related Services Fee.

 Can I still go to Medical Services or Mental Health Services on campus?